nckuasrlab/QOPS/qfusion-opt/QiskitFusion/README.md

 + `dynamic_qiskit.hpp`: The patched version for dynamic fusion, which reads runtime costs from a given path (`DYNAMIC_COST_FILENAME`).
 It also outputs the circuit to `FUSED_CIRCUIT_FILENAME`.
 The maximum number of qubits for fusion can be set by `FUSION_MAX_QUBIT`.
     + Note: `DYNAMIC_COST_FILENAME` may need to be modified for different simulators.
 + `Makefile`: used to build different binaries from different fusion strategies.
 + `qiskit_fusion.py`: A wrapper for the qiskit fusion binary.
-Use following options to config mentioned variables in .hpp files.
+Use the following options to configure the mentioned variables in .hpp files. `dynamic_qiskit.out` and `static_qiskit.out` should be generated first.
     + `--fusion_max_qubit`: `FUSION_MAX_QUBIT`
     + `--dynamic_cost_filename`: `DYNAMIC_COST_FILENAME`
     + `--output_filename`: `FUSED_CIRCUIT_FILENAME`